 Section 2.
 Certain Matters Deemed not Corporate Opportunities.
 In addition to and notwithstanding the foregoing provisions of this Article THIRTEEN, the Corporation renounces any interest or expectancy of the Corporation or any of its Affiliated Companies in, or in being offered an opportunity to participate in, any business opportunity that (i) the Corporation is not financially able or contractually permitted or legally able to undertake, (ii) is not in the Corporation's line of business, (iii) is of no practical advantage to the Corporation, and (iv) in which the Corporation has no interest or reasonable expectancy.
-Moreover, nothing in this Article THIRTEEN shall amend or modify in any respect any written contractual agreement between NRG or its the Affiliated Companies Company, on the one hand, and the Corporation or any of its Affiliated Companies, on the other hand.
+Moreover, nothing in this Article THIRTEEN shall amend or modify in any respect any written contractual agreement between NRG or its the Affiliated Companies, on the other hand.